Pont Neuf

-The old New Bridge in Paris
+The old Pont Neuf of Paris

 It has 12 arches in total.

-At the point where the bridge crosses the Ile de la Cité, there is an equestrian statue of King Henry IV.
+At the point where the bridge crosses the Île de la Cité, there is an equestrian statue of King Henry IV.

-Look at other places to see in Paris.
+See more Places to see in Paris.

 Prices